 House of the Witchdoctor

 ‘House of the Witchdoctor’ is the kind of horror flick we used to watch midnight showings at one was prone to find somewhere in the Greenwich Village area.
-The dominant demographic for the audience was guys in high school or perhaps freshman in college.
+The dominant demographic for the audience were guys in high school or perhaps freshman in college.
 Aside from the movie, one of the attractions of the venue like this was girlfriend would be prone to hide her face against her shoulder during the numerous scary scenes.
 Just a note to the youth of today, back when we watch these movies relationships took a rather long time to develop, unlike accelerated pace, not uncommon today.
 This film would have fit in perfectly with the catalog of movies appearing on the marquee in front of the theater.
 We obviously didn’t go for cinematic excellence for the proven track record of actors or directors.
-We went to forget about the pressures of school, and for guys graduation looming before us.
+We went to forget about the pressures of school, and for guys, graduation is looming before us.
 That was a time of the draft lottery with your birthday was picked, you received a trip to Southeast Asia care of the American government.
-In light of the prospect of going to a war anything depicted on the screen could be readily laughed at.
+In light of the prospect of going to war, anything depicted on the screen could readily be the target of laughter.
 The point of the film was escapism, some laughs and frights a little more.
-These adjusted expectations persisted as we grew up so that when we come across a movie like ‘House of the Witchdoctor’, pretend that concentrates more on the nostalgia in any issues we might have the quality of the presentation.
-I mention this in the spirit of full disclosure, that although I greatly enjoy the piece of finely crafted cinematic artistry, a movie like this is a reminder that sometimes you just want to have fun for couple of hours and not be concerned with the examination of technique.
+These adjusted expectations persisted as we grew up so that when we come across a movie like ‘House of the Witchdoctor,’ pretend that concentrates more on the nostalgia in any issues we might have the quality of the presentation.
+I mention this in the spirit of full disclosure, that although I greatly enjoy the piece of finely crafted cinematic artistry, a movie like this is a reminder that sometimes you want to have fun for a couple of hours and not be concerned with the examination of technique.

 The speed freak duo is in the mood for a group of coeds satisfy their lustful need for rape and pillaging.
-Little do they know, that the house and middle age on his are not exactly what it appears to be on the surface.
+Little do they know, that the house and middle age on his is not exactly what it appears to be on the surface.
 There are a couple of guys tagging along with the girls, but as expected.
-Their purpose is little more than fodder for the killers in a means by which to include a little gratuitous sex that is always prominently featured in such a film, Tom (Danny Miller) and Thad (Jonathan Helvey).
-After an initial attack, they are wanted by Sheriff Gooden (David Andreiw), that a pair violet man are on the loose, but the group declines submitting a report wanted to just put the whole thing behind them.
+Their purpose is little more than fodder for the killers in a means by which to include little gratuitous sex that is always prominently featured in such a film, Tom (Danny Miller) and Thad (Jonathan Helvey).
+After an initial attack, they are wanted by Sheriff Gooden (David Andrew), that a pair violet man is on the loose, but the group declines to submit a report wanted to just put the whole thing behind them.
 The parents on their way to pick up an elderly relative to bring her back for a special family function.
-As soon as they are shown to their rooms, Tom and Regina revoked their clothes and jump on the bed.
+As soon as they are shown to their rooms, Tom and Regina revoked their clothes and jumped on the bed.
 In true Winehouse form, the camera lingers on the beautiful redhead during the scene.
 There always has to be at least one actress less constrained by modesty than the others.
 Naturally, there’s a shower scene featuring Leslie, and one of the other girls.
-Patty, is intent on remaining a virgin until the wedding night much of the chagrin of her boyfriend.
-Of course, once Cliff and Buzz get a hold of her that option disappears completely.
+Patty is intent on remaining a virgin until the wedding night much of the chagrin of her boyfriend.
+Of course, once Cliff and Buzz get a hold of her, that option disappears completely.

-The combination of several well-crafted plot twists and the filmmaker’s perchance to playing loose with the defining aspects of a number of genres, the film a look and even feel of those midnight features from long ago, but I have to admit it is a distinctive improvement.
+The combination of several well-crafted plot twists and the filmmaker’s perchance to playing loose with the defining aspects of some genres, the film a look and even feel of those midnight features from long ago, but I have to admit it is a distinct improvement.
 In any case, this is one director whose career.
 I will be closely watching.
-For those interested in such surprising little gems keep an eye out for other DVD releases by the distributor here, ‘Breaking Glass Pictures’.
-They are noy the conventional purveyor of movies; their catalog contains some of the most intriguing offerings in the world of independent cinema.
+For those interested in such surprising little gems keep an eye out for other DVD releases by the distributor here, ‘Breaking Glass Pictures.’
+They are not the conventional purveyor of movies; their catalog contains some of the most intriguing offerings in the world of independent cinema.